mParticle/docs/src/pages/integrations/firebase/event/index.md

 - **Option 2**: Otherwise, if a Firebase instance has been manually included in your app, data will be automatically forwarded to that instance - mParticle will not create an additional instance.
 In this case, the Firebase credentials configured in your mParticle workspace are ignored, but all other controls such as data filtering and user-filtering are available as expected to protect the flow of event data.

 Regardless of the approach you would like to take, you will need to follow the Firebase docs to create a Firebase project and download your `GoogleService-Info.plist` configuration file.
-You can then choose to either include the plist directly in your app, or copy the required settings into the mParticle dashboard.
+You must then include the plist directly in your app.

 [Please see Firebase's iOS setup guide here](https://firebase.google.com/docs/ios/setup).